How To Squash Workplace Bullying Without Bullying Back!

 Eat the best you can, exercise, and do things you love.
 If you are faced with a bigger workload from the bully, don't let it consume your daily life.
 Take time to relax.

 Spend time with your friends and family.
 Open up to them about what is happening to you.

 Don't Give In to Overeating

 When I was being mistreated at work I felt some really heavy stress at times.
 It was hard to take time out to do something nice for myself.

 As a way of replacing doing something healthy for myself, I would often overeat and not exercise.
 It didn't help me, it made me feel and look worse.

 10. Don't Shut Everybody Out

-Bully's are well-known for alienating, gossiping, and spreading rumors about people.
-They want other co-worker's to bully you as well.
+Bullies are well-known for alienating, gossiping, and spreading rumors about people.
+They want other co-workers to bully you as well.

-Little by little you will become the target to everybody that works at your job.
+Little by little you will become the target of everybody you work with.
 Other people may or may not stay away from you.
 They may feel that their jobs will suffer if they befriend you being that their boss doesn't like you.
 You may lose the people you felt were there for you.

-Don't give into anybody.
+Don't give in to anybody.
 Keep interacting with everybody in your workplace in a professional and friendly way.
 Anybody that is worth it will not disassociate themselves with you.
 Inform them of what is going on briefly.
-Don't overdue it.
+Don't overdo it.
 You need people on your side at this troubling time.

 37% of U.S. workers say they've been bullied at work.
 Of those, 72% say the bully was a supervisor.